Julie Andrews: Career

-1940s
+1945–1953: Early career

 Beginning in 1945, and for the next two years, Andrews performed spontaneously and unbilled on stage with her parents.
 "Then came the day when I was told I must go to bed in the afternoon because I was going to be allowed to sing with Mummy and Pop in the evening", Andrews explained.
 During her initial shows, Andrews stood on a beer crate to sing into the microphone, performing a solo or a duet with her stepfather, while her mother played piano.
 She later stated that "it must have been ghastly, but it seemed to go down all right".
 Fellow child entertainer Petula Clark, three years her senior, recalled touring around the UK by train to sing for the troops alongside Andrews; they slept in the luggage racks.
 Clark later said "It was fun—and not a lot of kids were having fun".

 Andrews had her career breakthrough when her stepfather introduced her to managing director Val Parnell, whose Moss Empires controlled prominent performance venues in London.
-At age 12, Andrews made her professional solo debut at the London Hippodrome, singing the difficult aria "Je suis Titania" from Mignon as part of a musical revue, called "Starlight Roof", on 22 October 1947.
+At the age of 12, Andrews made her professional solo debut at the London Hippodrome, singing the difficult aria "Je suis Titania" from Mignon as part of a musical revue, called "Starlight Roof", on 22 October 1947.
 She played at the Hippodrome for one year.
-Of her role in "Starlight Roof," Andrews recalled: "There was this wonderful American person and comedian, Wally Boag, who made balloon animals.
+Of her role in "Starlight Roof", Andrews recalled: "There was this wonderful American person and comedian, Wally Boag, who made balloon animals.
 He would say, 'Is there any little girl or boy in the audience who would like one of these?'
 And I would rush up onstage and say, 'I'd like one, please.'
-And then he would chat to me and I'd tell him I sang ...
+And then he would chat to me and I'd tell him I sang. ...
 I was fortunate in that I absolutely stopped the show cold.
-I mean, the audience went crazy".
+I mean, the audience went crazy."

 On 1 November 1948, a thirteen-year-old Andrews became the youngest solo performer ever to be seen in a Royal Variety Performance before King George VI and Queen Elizabeth at the London Palladium.
 Andrews performed alongside singer Danny Kaye, dancers the Nicholas Brothers, and the comedy team George and Bert Bernard.

-1950s

 Andrews subsequently followed her parents into radio and television.
 She performed in musical interludes of the BBC Light Programme comedy show Up the Pole and was a cast member in Educating Archie, from 1950 to 1952.
 She reportedly made her television début on the BBC programme RadiOlympia Showtime on 8 October 1949.
 Andrews appeared on West End theatre at the London Casino, where she played one year each as Princess Badroulbadour in Aladdin and the egg in Humpty Dumpty.
 Andrews also appeared on provincial stages in Jack and the Beanstalk and Little Red Riding Hood, as well as starring as the lead role in Cinderella.
 In 1952, she voiced Princess Zeila in the English dub of the Italian animated movie La Rosa di Bagdad (renamed The Singing Princess), in her first film and first venture into voice-over work.